 You can find information on topics covered in this package and more in the Guide to the School Year.
-A copy can be provided to families upon request via the main office.
+A copy is provided to families and is also available on the York Region District School Board website at www.yrdsb.ca.